 On June 25, 2013, we amended our senior credit facility (the "Facility") provided by a syndicate of banks increasing our borrowing capacity from \$125.0 million to \$175.0 million.
-The Facility, which is available for borrowings and letters of credit, expires in July 2018 and is secured by a first lien on substantially all of the Company's personal property except for assets related to projects subject to surety bonds and assets held by certain unrestricted subsidiaries and a second lien on the Company's assets related to projects subject to surety bonds.
-We incurred approximately \$0.6 million in financing and professional costs in connection with the amendment to the Facility, which combined with the previous unamortized costs of \$0.7 million, will be amortized on a straight-line basis as a non-cash charge to interest expense over the remaining term of the Facility.
-As of September 30, 2013, we had \$5.0 million of outstanding borrowings, \$50.7 million in letters of credit outstanding and \$119.3 million of credit available.
+The Facility, which is available for borrowings and letters of credit, expires in July 2018 and is secured by a first lien on substantially all of our personal property except for assets related to projects subject to surety bonds and assets held by certain unrestricted subsidiaries and a second lien on our assets related to projects subject to surety bonds.
+As of March 31, 2014, we had \$7.0 million of outstanding borrowings, \$50.6 million in letters of credit outstanding and \$117.4 million of credit available.